jean-philippe-martin/JavaJson/README.md

 (Change the input file as desired)

 The file can be in `JSON` or `JSONL` format (JSONL = each individual line is valid JSON).

+You can add `--theme light` or `--theme dark` to choose colors that fit with a light or dark background in your terminal.
+Or even `--theme bw` for simple black-on-white text.

 Use the up and down arrows to navigate. h for help, q to quit.